No products in the cart.

 Growing tip: Since rosemary likes to dry out between watering, it’s best to plant this herb alone.
 When harvesting, cut the tender green stems instead of the branches.

-Growing tip: Tarragon has a shallow root system so it needs soil that drains well.
-It prefers moderate sun and can be placed in areas with late afternoon shade.
+Growing tip: Tarragon has a shallow root system, so it needs soil that drains well.
+It prefers moderate sun and grows best when placed in areas with late afternoon shade.

 Aromatic and packed with flavor, thyme is great in soups and meat dishes, and pairs well with lemon.
-It air dries quickly so you can easily freeze it for year-round use.
+It air dries nicely, so you can easily freeze it for year-round use.

-Growing tip: Plant seeds in early spring in shallow rows about a foot apart and in full sun.
-Once seedlings sprout, thin to about 6 inches apart for best results.
-Because it’s so hardy, thyme is another good herb for beginning gardeners.
+Growing tip: Plant seeds in early spring in shallow rows about a foot apart and full sun.
+Thyme is very hardy and is another useful herb for beginning gardeners.
 It also makes a great ground cover.

 A must in a wide variety of Mediterranean dishes, oregano can be used either dried or immediately after harvesting.
 It’s an effective antioxidant and a good source of iron, calcium, potassium, and vitamins A, C, E, and K.